 As is often the case in a small city, Westphalia doesn't have a public transportation system that people use for their commute.

-The population of Westphalia is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.61% of adults in Westphalia have a bachelor's degree or even advanced degree.
+The citizens of Westphalia are very well educated compared to the average community in the nation: 36.61% of adults in Westphalia have a bachelor's degree or even advanced degree.

 The people who call Westphalia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westphalia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Westphalia include German, Irish, French, English, and Scots-Irish.